JerryWiltz/nP/README.md

 Run this "Hello, nPort!" example below to verify installation.

 * Create a new folder named "Hello, nPort!"
-* Download the [latest release](https://github.com/JerryWiltz/nP/blob/master/dist/nP.js) and put that in the folder.
+* Download nPort from [here](https://github.com/JerryWiltz/nP/blob/master/dist/nP.js) and put it in the folder.
 The name should be nP.js
-* Copy and paste the file below named index.html
+* Copy and paste the file below and name it "index.html"
-* Launch your browser with index.html
+* Launch index.html, it should bring up your browser, I recommend chrome.
-* View index.html in a browser to see <b>"Hello, nPort!"</b>
+* You should see <b>"Hello, nPort!"</b>

 ```html
 <!DOCTYPE html>